terna/SLAPP/from2to3.md

 Found an inconsistent use of tabs and spaces in indentation in line 23 and 36 of *parameters.py* file.

 Modified by hands, for v.1.6.3, in *parameters.py* file, the control of the versions of the libraries NetworkX and Matplotlib

+### Handmade modifications (in *start.py* file)

+Temporary eliminated the version number (???py3), keeping updated the build date

+Added the copy of the project name in common, block starting with
+    # project reported in common for possible uses in other SLAPP segments or
+    # applications